wuyangf7/OPERA/README.md

 * --besd-flist reads a file to get the full paths of the multiple xQTL BESD files.
 The input format follows that for the SMR analysis (https://cnsgenomics.com/software/smr/#DataManagement).
 * --gwas-summary reads summary-level data from GWAS.
 The input format follows that for GCTA-COJO analysis (http://cnsgenomics.com/software/gcta/#COJO).
-* --mbfile reads a text file with each row representing a PLINK binary file (e.g., one for each chromosome) from a reference sample for LD estimation, i.e. .bed, .bim, and .fam files..
+* --mbfile reads a text file with each row representing a PLINK binary file (e.g., one for each chromosome) from a reference sample for LD estimation, i.e. .bed, .bim, and .fam files.
+The chromosome-wide .fam files are required to contain the same individuals.
 Note that stage 1 analysis requires the genome-wide LD reference to estimate the global parameters.
 If the genome-wide genotype data in PLINK format (containing the genotype data for each chromosome) is ready, please switch the flag --bfile to read the standard PLINK binary file as LD reference.
 * --out saves the estimation of prior proportions from the OPERA stage 1 analysis in .pi file (text format, see example from demo data below).

 ```